camenduru/ai-creator-archive/README.md

 #### info.txt format

 ```
-With a file size of 10KB, do whatever you want. maybe example prompts.
+info.txt file will follow the markdown guide, with a file size of 10KB, do whatever you want. maybe example prompts.
 ```

 #### all.json